Answer all the questions

 Topic: Blood Groups and Reproductive Health

-In subsequent pregnancies, these antibodies can cross the placenta and cause the red blood cells of the Rh+ fetus to clump (agglutinate), leading to hemolytic disease of the newborn, which may result in miscarriage or stillbirth if untreated.
+In later pregnancies, these antibodies can cross the placenta and cause the baby’s blood cells to clump together.
+This is called hemolytic disease, which can lead to stillbirth or miscarriage if not treated.

 Explanation: